 The map of figure 4 is perfectly usable as texture on a large (infinite, if possible) hemisphere for a virtual reconstruction inside a 3D modeling or VR application (Figure 5).
-During a virtual walkthrough, astronomical alignments can be identified.
+During a virtual walkthrough of the scene inside the sky hemisphere, astronomical alignments can be identified.
 However, 3D reconstructions of archaeological sites including their surrounding landscapes require lots of effort, so a simpler way had to be found.